exograph/exograph/docs/docs/postgres/customizing-types.md

 Exograph will apply access control and infer queries for the `ProductProfit` type as usual, including [aggregated queries](operations/queries.md#aggregated-query).

+An untracked type may skip marking a field as `@pk` if it doesn't have a primary key.
+For such a type, Exograph offers only collection and aggregate queries.
+For example, the `ProductProfit` type will have the `productProfits` and `productProfitsAgg` query but not the `productProfit` query (which would take the primary key as an argument).

 :::warning
-You must set `mutation=false` for any untracked type and mark a field as the primary key.
+You must set `mutation=false` for any untracked type.
 We will lift this restriction in the future.
 :::

 ## Field-level customization